Circular interpolation (G02/G03)

 | K | absolute position of Km in the Z direction |

-If the circle centre point is incorrectly defined, an error message is output if no centre point compensation is switched on (G165).
+If the circle centre point is incorrectly defined, centre point compensation is not switched on (G165).
 When G165 is active, a centre point is defined so that a circle can be travelled.
-It also means that if the interpolation parameters are not programmed, circle centre point compensation originates at I, J, K = 0.
-In addition, the circle centre point coordinates are "non-modal”.
+It also means that if the interpolation parameters are not programmed, circle centre point compensation originates at I, J, K = 0 (see Controlling centre point offset in circle (G164/G165)).

 Notice

 The maximum permissible circle radius is 109 mm.
-The target point of the arc may not exceed the maximum motion path of the axes of +- 2.14*105 mm.
+However, the target point of the arc may not exceed the maximum permissible motion path of the axes of +- 2,14*105 mm.

 Programing Example